openvinotoolkit/openvino/docs/install_guides/installing-openvino-conda.md

    Installing OpenVINO Runtime from Conda Forge is recommended for C++ developers, as it provides only the C++ Runtime API.
    If you work with Python, consider :doc:`installing OpenVINO from PyPI <openvino_docs_install_guides_installing_openvino_pip>`

-   The current Anaconda package does not provide support for GPU inference.

 .. tab:: System Requirements

    | Full requirement listing is available in: